-Statistical analysis All data were analysed using SPSS V.13.0 (IBM) and two-sided p<0.05 was considered statistically in the two-sided p<0.05 was considered statistically signifi-cant.
-Prevalence rate for amblyopia and strabismus was $\frac{s}{a}$ calculated as the percent of children with amblyopia or strabismus among all the Hani children evaluated.
-Age-specific and sex-specific prevalence rate for amblyopia and strabismus was calculated; Fisher exact test g was used to compare the prevalence rate between grade 1 and grade 7 and between boys and girls.
+Statistical analysis All data were analysed using SPSS V.13.0 (IBM) and two-sided p<0.05 was considered statistically in the statistical statistically in the statistical statist two-sided p<0.05 was considered statistically significant.
+Prevalence rate for amblyopia and strabismus was calculated as the percent of children with amblyopia or strabismus among all the Hani children evaluated.
+Age-specific and sex-specific prevalence rate for amblyopia and strabismus was calculated; Fisher exact test was used to compare the prevalence rate between grade 1 and grade 7 and between boys and girls.
 The 95% CIs for prevalence rates were calculated using Wilson method.